 As tempting as it may be to eat Chocolate Santas for breakfast, an excess of sugar will lead to a crash as well as feelings of lethargy.
 Indulge in the best of the Christmas season, but be sure to eat plenty of fruit and vegetables as well as a diet rich in fibre to ensure physical wellness throughout the holiday.

 As cliché as it sounds, stretching your legs and getting some fresh air can make you feel better, even momentarily.
 Even going for a brisk walk around the block can help you clear your head and your lungs as well as improving your mood.
+Anything counts and it definitely helps when it comes to mental health, even during the Christmas holidays.

 Ultimately, the number one thing you can do for your mental health is to talk to someone.
 Whether it’s family, friends or a professional, sharing your problem won’t make it go away, but it will make it seem less daunting.
 Below are a number of resources that are there to help.